adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/numberinput/v1/numberinput/README.md

 ## JavaScript Data Attribute Bindings

-The following attributes must be added for the initialization of the button component in the form view:
+The following attributes must be added for the initialization of the number-input component in the form view:
 1. `data-cmp-is="adaptiveFormButton"`
 2. `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`